 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

-We will be met at the airport and transferred to this delightful and modern airport hotel to get settled and rested up from your journey.
+We are met at the airport and transferred to this delightful and modern airport hotel to get settled and rested up from your journey.
 If anyone wants to do sightseeing or explore nature areas around Delhi, requiring more days, we can put you in touch with our local operator (your guide for the tour) for custom planning.
 This night is at additional cost but highly recommended so you are rested up for this amazing journey, whether the extension or main tour.
+The hotel we book is lovely with a full restaurant and bar and a lovely courtyard with swimming pool.
+No meals are pre-arranged as travelers are often resting, but for those that wish we can meet for dinner informally at 7 PM.

+Our extension officially starts this morning with an early morning flight.
 Some of our group may arrive in Delhi at dawn and continue on with us on the domestic flight.
-We worry about tight connections so HIGHLY recommend you come in the day ahead.
+We do worry about tight connections so HIGHLY recommend you come in the day ahead if you can.

 Once in Guwahati, we are met by drivers for the drive to Manas National Park (about three and a half hours).
 There are birds right from the start and we stop along the route as time permits.